Bedrock-OSS/bedrock-wiki/docs/entities/solid-entities.md

 Removes barriers within a 3x3x3 area.

 These [commands](/animation-controllers/entity-commands) will have to be triggering at a constant rate, for consistency.
 They can either be triggered through entity components, or animation controllers.

+## Commands Method

+This method, developed by Reddit user [u/Maxed_Out10](https://www.reddit.com/user/Maxed_Out10/) allows you to create near-perfect entity replications of any Minecraft block using armour stands and some sequential `/playanimation` commands.

+<BButton
+    link="/commands/block-entities"
+    color=blue
+></BButton>